choogiesaur/pso-utils/README.md

 - The folder and text file of the same name must be present to repack
 - This is to preserve the file order which may matter for in-game loading behavior (ex: stage textures in specific order)
 - When replacing individual files probably best to keep the original name, but you could modify the name in the text file
-- Max size for a filename in the header is 32 characters
+- Max size for a filename in the header is 32 characters/bytes

 *usage:*
 ```